 Known as Amazon FBA, this model is very popular amongst the online gurus in the ecommerce space.
 To keep it simple, this model involves you as the seller buying your product/s in bulk and sending them to Amazon’s warehouses.

 When an order is placed, Amazon then packages up and ships out your product directly to the customers.
 Amazon also provides the customer support so apart from managing your inventory, this can be a nice “hands-off” business model.
 You do need some capital to start as an Amazon FBA seller and you should also be prepared to educate yourself and take some risks.
+Online Arbitrage with Amazon FBA is actually quite a lucrative opportunity, but it's very different from Print on Demand (and requires a bit more startup).

 Merch by Amazon